-Am I right in thinking you're fairly sceptical about hypnosis?
+Am I right in thinking you’re fairly skeptical about hypnosis?

 But you’re happy to go along with a few things here, aren’t you?

-Okay, what I'd like you to do is simply take a deep breath, in and out.
-Again, take a deep breath... (wait for out-breath, or full in-take) and relax.
+Okay, what I’d like you to do is simply take a deep breath, in and out.
+Again, take a deep breath… [wait for exhalation, or full in-take] and relax.

 That’s okay, isn’t it?

-Can you think of an occasion in the past when you're mind has been totally absorbed in one thing, or has even drifted off and been totally absorbed in absolutely nothing?
+Can you think of an occasion in the past when your mind has been totally absorbed in one thing, or has even drifted off and been totally absorbed in absolutely nothing?

 That’s good.
 What does that feel like?

 — “It just feels incredibly boring.
 Like I want to bang my head against the wall.”